| Title: | Representation of DET Curve with Confidence Intervals |

 p |

-A single numeric value into the (0, 1) intervalrepresenting the prior probability of positive class. |
+A single numeric value in the (0, 1) interval representing the prior probability of the positive class. |

 cFp |

-A single numeric value representing the cost of False Positives. |
+A single numeric value representing the cost of false positives. |

 cFn |

-A single numeric value representing the cost of False Negatives. |
+A single numeric value representing the cost of false negatives. |

-A 'data.frame' with two attributes:
+A list with five attributes:

 - 'minDcfValue': the computed minDCF.